renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Integrations/Notion/integrations-notion.md

 If your database contains references to other databases, you need to grant the integration access to those referenced databases as well.
 Repeat step 4 for each referenced database to ensure your integration has the necessary access.
 :::

-## Build with Notion Components in Langflow
+## Build with Notion Components in Aiexec

-Once you have set up your Notion integration and granted it access to the required databases, you can start using the Notion components in Langflow.
+Once you have set up your Notion integration and granted it access to the required databases, you can start using the Notion components in Aiexec.

-Langflow provides the following Notion components:
+Aiexec provides the following Notion components:

 - **Search**: Searches all pages and databases that have been shared with the integration.
 You can filter results to either pages or databases and specify the sort direction.
 - **List Users**: Retrieves a list of users from the Notion workspace.